-We will also discuss command line text selection and current line clearing, as they go hand in hand with copy-paste techniques.
-Put together, all these workarounds can help you leverage the command prompt as a typical Word processor tool.
+We also discuss command line text selection and current line clearing, as they go hand in hand with copy-paste techniques.
+Altogether, these workarounds can help you leverage the command prompt like a typical word processor tool.

-Enable CTRL + V in Windows Command Prompt
+Enable CTRL + V in the Windows Command Prompt

-We will first examine how to resolve the CTRL + V issue in the command terminal, as it is easier to fix.
+First, we are examining how to resolve the Ctrl + V issue in the command terminal, as it is easier to fix.
 Always ensure that your system is up to date.

-1. Right-click anywhere in the command prompt and select “Properties.”
+- Right-click on the title bar of the command prompt and select “Properties.”

-2. Go to “Options” and check “Use CTRL + SHIFT +C/V as Copy/Paste” in the edit options.
+- Go to “Options” and check “Use Ctrl+Shift+C/V as Copy/Paste” in “Edit Options.”

-5. You can also use the simpler Ctrl + V for pasting without the confusing Shift key.
+You can also use the simpler Ctrl + V to paste without the confusing Shift key.
 Such variations don’t really make sense except to Windows developers!
 Thus, if there are any issues, always go back to Ctrl + Shift + V as a default for paste.

 Enable CTRL + C within Command Prompt Text

-Using CTRL + C within the Command Prompt is a bit more complex than CTRL + V. That’s because you cannot select any of the text using a mouse cursor display.
+Using Ctrl + C within the Command Prompt in Windows 10 is a bit more complex than Ctrl + V, as you cannot select any of the text using a mouse cursor display.
 Fortunately, there is a workaround for this.

-3. You can easily select any line item within the terminal, and it will take the property of the mouse cursor display.
-Whether you use a laptop trackpad or a proper mouse, there is a pointer that can select as much or as little of the target text as you want.
+Easily select any line item within the terminal, and it will take the property of the mouse cursor display.
+Whether you use a laptop trackpad or a proper mouse, there is a pointer that can select as much or little of the target text as you want.

-The following image shows the simultaneous use of “CTRL + C/CTRL + V” in the command terminal window itself.
+The following image shows the simultaneous use of “Ctrl + C and Ctrl + V” in the command terminal window.

 Other Important Text-Editing Keys in Cmd

-Simply hit the ESC key on your keyboard, and the error line will disappear.
+Simply hit the Esc key on your keyboard, and the selected erroneous line will disappear.

-All the text in a current line can be cleared using the ESC key.
+If no text is selected, all the text in a current line will be cleared when you press the Esc key.

 Likewise, using the